DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 SKE course lengths can range from 8 to 28 weeks and are usually online courses, but some are classroom based and some are a mixture of both.
 You can choose the provider you want to complete your SKE course with.

 Courses are available across England.
-Most candidates complete a SKE course before starting their teacher training year, but it’s sometimes possible to complete it alongside your ITT course.
+Most candidates complete a SKE course before starting their teacher training year, but it’s sometimes possible to complete it alongside your initial teacher training (ITT) course.
 You may also be able to study part-time.

 You may also be eligible to receive the SKE participant bursary, contact your ITT and SKE provider for more information.
 For academic year 2022/23, the participant bursary funding is £175 per week.